Nalaquq/zerogeo/README.md

-# ZeroGeo: Zero-Shot Annotation Pipeline for Binary Raster Segmentation
+# ZeroGeo: Zero-Shot Annotation Pipeline for Geospatial Analysis

 **Automated training dataset generation from geospatial imagery using Grounding DINO and SAM.**